 RS would like to thank the University of Cagliari for the hospitality during the research visit, where this work was started.
 The research visit was funded by the Committee on Space Research (COSPAR) and Indian Space Research Organisation (ISRO).
-RS and AB are supported by an INSPIRE Faculty grant (DST/INSPIRE/04/2018/001265) awarded to AB by the Department of Science and Technology, Govt. of India and also acknowledges the financial support of ISRO under AstroSat archival Data utilization program (No.DS-2B-13013(2)/4/2019-Sec.
-2).
-AB is grateful to both the Royal Society, U.K and to SERB (Science and Engineering Research Board), India.
+RS and AB are supported by an INSPIRE Faculty grant (DST/INSPIRE/04/2018/001265) awarded to AB by the Department of Science and Technology, Govnment of India, and also acknowledge the financial support of the ISRO under the AstroSat archival data utilization program (No.DS-2B-13013(2)/4/2019-Section 2).
+AB is grateful to both the Royal Society, UK, and to the Science and Engineering Research Board (SERB), India.
 This research has made use of the AstroSat data, obtained from the Indian Space Science Data Centre (ISSDC).
-We thank the LAXPC Payload Operation Center (POC) and the SXT POC at TIFR, Mumbai for providing necessary software tools.
+We thank the LAXPC Payload Operation Center (POC) and the SXT POC at TIFR, Mumbai, for providing necessary software tools.
 We also thank the anonymous referee for the valuable comments on the manuscript.